Glossary November 23, 2021

 Table of Contents

-The advent of CAD (computer-aided drafting) software led to many new terms being used all over the world.
+The advent of computer-aided design (CAD) software has led to many new terms being used all over the world.
 For example, it’s not uncommon for people to confuse Revit and AutoCAD since they don’t know the difference between BIM and CAD in the first place.
-However, the truth is that AutoCAD and Revit are quite different from each other.
+However, the truth is that AutoCAD and Revit are quite different from one another.

-Surprisingly enough, a rather unusual similarity exists between the two.
-It doesn’t matter if you’ll choose to start with Revit or AutoCAD – both of them are notorious for being rather complicated pieces of software that are not exactly user-friendly.
+Surprisingly, there is a rather unusual similarity between the two.
+It doesn’t matter whether you choose to start with Revit or AutoCAD, are notorious for being rather complicated pieces of software that are not exactly user-friendly.

-Both of them simply have too many different features, tools, and other pieces of information that can be done with them, and it’s the main reason why so many people claim that using such software is quite overwhelming at first – no matter if it’s Revit or AutoCAD.
+They both simply have too many different features, tools, and things they can do, and this is the main reason why so many people claim that using such software is overwhelming at first, be it Revit or AutoCAD.

-However, if a choice needs to be made between the two, it is safe to say that Revit is the more complicated solution.
-One of the reasons for this is the fact that Revit can be operated at any stage of the project to provide a multitude of benefits.
+However, if a choice must be made between the two, it is safe to say that Revit is the more complicated solution.
+One of the reasons for this is the fact that Revit can be used at any stage of a project to provide a multitude of benefits.
 That’s not to say that AutoCAD is easy to use either.
-This is simply a choice between the two to figure out which one is easier to work with.

-To make it easier to notice the differences when comparing Revit to CAD, we will go over each of the two to figure out their advantages and shortcomings.
+To make the differences between AutoCAD and Revit, we will go over each of the two and outline their advantages and shortcomings.

 Benefits and shortcomings of AutoCAD

-AutoCAD, on its own, is ancient by professional software standards; it has been around ever since 1982.
-It singlehandedly managed to create a surge in accessibility for design-related software, and it offers a plethora of features in both 2D and 3D drawings.
-Some of the more prominent benefits of AutoCAD are:
+On its own, AutoCAD is ancient by the standards of professional software: it has been around since 1982.
+It single-handedly managed to create a surge in access to design software, and it offers a plethora of features for both 2D and 3D drawings.
+Some of the more notable benefits of AutoCAD are:

 • Cloud-based viewing and PDF integration.
-Since almost all construction projects nowadays are exclusively team efforts, it’s not that surprising to realize that AutoCAD has its own features that help with better accessibility and usability for people in different timezones and with different devices.
-AutoCAD can change their proprietary .DWG file format into PDFs to keep the project unaccessible for edits until it’s in the right hands.
+Since almost all construction projects these days are exclusively team efforts, it’s not very surprising that AutoCAD has features that help with better accessibility and usability for people in different time zones and with different devices.
+AutoCAD can convert files in its proprietary .DWG file format into PDFs to make the project inaccessible for editing until it’s in the right hands.
 Additionally, AutoCAD offers a cloud-based viewing ability to allow several people to see the same project simultaneously, even though group editing is still unavailable.

 • Precise 2D geometry.
-AutoCAD is a computer-aided drafting tool, first and foremost, which is why there are multiple different ways that AutoCAD can offer its users to interact with geometries – and it’s the main reason why people find AutoCAD so intimidating.
-And yet, once you’ll manage to get a good grasp of its features – you’ll have one of the best drafting tools on the market.
+AutoCAD is first and foremost a computer-aided drafting tool, which is why there are multiple different ways that AutoCAD users can interact with geometries – and it’s the main reason why people find AutoCAD so intimidating.
+And yet, once you manage to get a good grasp of its features, you’ll be using one of the best drafting tools on the market.

 • 3D object flexibility.
-Although the original purpose of AutoCAD was to work with 2D objects, there is now an option to work in three dimensions, as well – with the same level of control and precision as with its 2D part, with no limitations to your creativity.
+Although the original purpose of AutoCAD was to work with 2D objects, it is not possible to work in three dimensions as well, with the same level of control and precision as with its 2D part and no limitations on your creativity.

 • Customizable workspace.
-Surprisingly enough, this one comes from the main complaint about AutoCAD – with it being too intimidating to approach.
-Once you’re past the first impression and start working with AutoCAD regularly, you’ll quickly realize that most of the features that seem overwhelming to you can be easily hidden if you don’t have the need for them in your daily work.
-You do have to understand how to do that in the first place and the basics of AutoCAD itself, and yet, it’s surprisingly customizable.
+Surprisingly, this leads to the main complaint about AutoCAD: that it is too intimidating.
+Once you’re past the first impression and begin to work with AutoCAD regularly, you quickly realize that most of the features that seem overwhelming can be easily hidden if you don’t need them in your daily work.
+You do have to understand the basics of AutoCAD itself to understand how to do so in the first place, but it’s surprisingly customizable.

-However, some inconveniences and downsides can be noticed when approaching AutoCAD from a slightly different angle.
+However, there are some inconveniences and downsides when AutoCAD is approached from a slightly different angle.
 For example:

 • Layer synchronization.
-AutoCAD’s layering system is excellent for including an abundance of details into a model – but it’s rather terrible from the convenience standpoint since you always have to sync edits with the entire design manually.
-It is a massive problem for bigger teams that work with AutoCAD since one person’s mistake can cost an entire team several hours of manually changing values and adding changes.
+AutoCAD’s layering system is excellent for including an abundance of details in a model, but it’s rather poor from the point of view of convenience, since you always have to sync edits with the entire design manually.
+This is a massive problem for bigger teams that work with AutoCAD since one person’s mistake can cost the entire team several hours of manually changing values and adding changes.

-• Inability to automatically fill in component information.
-While AutoCAD’s can freely manipulate all of the geometry parts, it’s a massive headache in terms of consistent component information – you’ll have to manually input all of the specific dimensions of each element every time you need it in your design.
+• Inability to automatically add component information.
+While AutoCAD can freely manipulate all of the geometry parts, it’s a massive headache in terms of consistent component information: you have to manually input all of the specific dimensions of each element every time you need it in your design.

 • Difficult learning process.
 You can indeed hide most of the unnecessary features when you’re confident enough with AutoCAD, but this process can take a while, and AutoCAD’s learning curve is rather harsh and brutal.
-Luckily enough, it’s a well-known problem for everybody, so many different courses and training packages can help you to become more familiar with AutoCAD’s interface in some way or another.
+Luckily, this is a well-known problem, so there are many different courses and training packages to help you become more familiar with AutoCAD’s interface.

 Use case recommendations for AutoCAD

-AutoCAD is ideal for improving or renovating existing buildings, particularly when the original construction plans were drafted primarily in 2D.
-AutoCAD’s compatibility is one of the best on the market, supporting older versions of both the software and the plans themselves, making it extremely easy to access a construction plan that was created years ago without any issues.
+AutoCAD is ideal for improving or renovating existing buildings, particularly if the original construction plans were drafted primarily in 2D.
+AutoCAD is one of the most backward-compatible solutions on the market, supporting older versions of both the software and the plans themselves, offering issue-free access to construction plans that were created years ago.

-It’s common for engineering companies and property managers to have substantial databases of DWG files of past and current projects, and opening one of these files is much easier than recreating even one of them in Revit.
-Additionally, if the original construction plan is not available in a DWG format, AutoCAD also has a PDF integration for these use cases, offering PDF to DWG conversion with the ability to identify both text and linework.
+It’s common for engineering companies and property managers to have substantial databases of DWG files of past and current projects, and opening these files is much easier than recreating any one of them in Revit.
+Additionally, if the original construction plan is not available in DWG format, AutoCAD also has PDF integration, offering PDF to DWG conversion with the ability to identify both text and linework.

 Advantages and problems of Revit

-Revit is also technically a type of CAD software – even though it is a BIM software first and foremost, allowing it to create a 3D model of a project with all of the details of both physical properties and how components can influence one another.
-Three of the most popular industries for Revit are city planning, architecture, and construction.
-Here are some of the biggest benefits of Revit:
+Although it is first and foremost BIM software, Revit is also technically a type of CAD software,, allowing it to create 3D models of projects with all of the details of both physical properties and how components influence one another.
+The three fields in which Revit is most commonly used are city planning, architecture, and construction.
+Some of the biggest benefits of Revit are:

 • Detailed building information.
-Revit is capable of generating information about parts of your design in the middle of its creation, adding context in terms of materials, price estimates, and so on.
-If this information changes at any point in the project creation process – the entire model would be updated accordingly.
+Revit can generate information about the parts of your design while they are being created, adding context in terms of materials, price estimates, and so on.
+If this information changes at any point in the project creation process, the entire model is updated accordingly.

 • Performance analysis for project designs.
-Revit is also capable of providing performance analysis of your model in real-world conditions, mostly centered around the environmental friendliness of your model.
-Power- or resource-efficient constructions are always a win in everyone’s book.
+Revit can also provide performance analysis of your model in real-world conditions, mostly centered around the environmental friendliness of your model.
+Energy- or resource-efficient construction is always a win in everyone’s book.

-• Information integration into a model.
+• Information integration in the model.
 Unlike AutoCAD, Revit does not work with different layers but offers the ability to work with the entire 3D model at once, including different viewpoints, synchronized changes, and more.

-• Easier maintenance and upgrade.
-Because of the specific way that Revit integrates all of the changes into the entire model, it’s effortless to update or change said models whenever you want, or look at the design archives, if you need those.
+• Easier maintenance and upgrades.
+Because of the way that Revit integrates all changes into the entire model, it’s effortless to update or change the models whenever you want or to look at the design archives, if you need them.

 • Clean interface.
-Since Revit’s interface is cleaner when compared with AutoCAD’s interface, many users consider the former to be an easier one to learn and get used to.
+Since Revit’s interface is cleaner when compared with AutoCAD’s, many users find it easier to learn and get used to.

-And yet, it’s the same situation as with AutoCAD – some problems can be found with Revit as a whole, such as:
+And yet,as with AutoCAD, there are some problems with Revit as a whole, such as:

 • Windows-only software.
-Unfortunately, design sharing with Revit is somewhat more complicated since it only works on Windows-based devices.
-It’s not a particularly deal-breaking problem, but it is something to be aware of.
+Unfortunately, design sharing with Revit is somewhat more complicated, since it works only on Windows devices.
+This may not be a deal-breaking problem, but it is something to be aware of.

 • Industry-specific software.
-Possibly the biggest drawback for Revit is its spearheaded focus on three of its industries – construction, architecture, and city planning.
-Other than that, it pretty much cannot work with any other industry – and it’s a rather big problem for people to keep track of.
+Possibly the biggest drawback for Revit is its spearheaded focus on three industries – construction, architecture, and city planning.
+It pretty much cannot work with any other industries than these – and that is a rather big problem for people to keep track of.

 Use case recommendations for Revit